Blast scattering soldiers makes Venezuela's Maduro look vulnerable: analysts

 But just when the leftist leader was wrapping up by vowing OPEC member Venezuela’s stricken economy would recover, his wife Cilia Flores scanned the sky, seemingly alarmed.

+An explosion rocked the event close to the presidential stage, according to the government and three witnesses.

-She recoiled, the camera shook, the state TV broadcast’s audio was cut, and the camera abruptly panned out to hundreds of soldiers in sharp formation.
-But the image of martial lockstep was quickly shattered, as scores of soldiers scurried away before the live transmission ended and switched to reruns about the South American country’s car census.
+Maduro’s wife recoiled, the camera shook, the state TV broadcast’s audio was cut, and the camera abruptly panned out to hundreds of soldiers in sharp formation.
+But the image of martial lockstep was quickly shattered when a second drone hit a building nearby, as scores of soldiers scurried away before the live transmission ended and switched to reruns about the South American country’s car census.

-At least one explosion rocked the event and the government said it was a failed assassination attempt involving drones carrying explosives.

-The incident did not appear to generate any wave of spontaneous support from traditional government backers, many of whom are reeling from hyperinflation, frequent water and power cuts, and food shortages.

 “This incident does make Maduro appear vulnerable but the truth remains that his circle has the power to crack down on enemies because they still control all the levers of power,” said Raul Gallegos, associate director with the consultancy Control Risks.

-“Whatever frailty comes across is compensated by the excuse Maduro now has to crack down on his internal enemies real or perceived.”
+“Whatever frailty comes across is compensated by the excuse Maduro now has to crack down on his internal enemies real or perceived,” Gallegos said.

+The incident failed to generate any wave of spontaneous support from traditional government backers, many of whom are reeling from hyperinflation, frequent water and power cuts, and food shortages.

+Still, the government’s adversaries warned of a possible crackdown after Maduro accused opponents of seeking to assassinate him with drones.
+Six people were detained as suspects, Venezuelan officials said on Sunday.

+The suspects launched two drones laden with explosives over the outdoor rally, Interior Minister Nestor Reverol said.
+One was “diverted” by security forces while the second fell on its own and hit an apartment building, Reverol said.

-The government blamed Colombian President Juan Manuel Santos and residents of the U.S. state of Florida for the attack.
+Maduro initially blamed outgoing Colombian President Juan Manuel Santos and residents of the U.S. state of Florida for the attack.
 Colombia’s Foreign Ministry in response said it “emphatically rejected” Maduro’s accusations.

 Venezuelan cartoonist EDO published a drawing showing terrified soldiers fleeing under the tagline “Run Forrest, the Empire is invading us!”, in allusion to the film ‘Forrest Gump’ where Tom Hanks’ character jogs across the United States.